bafiam/Bafiam-Cocktails/README.md

 ## Live Version

-This is the link to the live preview in Heroku.
+This is the link to the live preview.
 Feel free to visit.<br>
 [Black Widow CockTails](https://vibrant-jennings-158558.netlify.app/)<br>

 <!-- ROADMAP -->